Memory Model

 | Performance | Variable | Consistent |

-Ori chose ARC for:
+Ori chose AIMS for:

-- Predictable performance
+- Predictable performance — no stop-the-world pauses

-- Lower memory overhead
+- Lower memory overhead — no GC headroom needed

 Preventing Reference Cycles